Samir70/math-q-factory/README.md

 # math-q-factory
+## install into a project with npm
+> npm i math-q-factory
 javaScript package that generates a variety of maths questions.
 Any difficulty level considered.

-Currently on version 3.
+## version 3
 This includes only a small breaking change from version 2:
 ```
 // totalQs used to just give a list of chapters, with how many questions that chapter has
 {